RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 ```

 The extracted image will have a `.img` file extension.
 We will use the `dd` utility to burn the disk image to the SD card.
 But first, we need to determine the designation of the SD card.

-Additional details for all of the above are at [http://armhf.com](http://www.armhf.com/index.php/boards/beaglebone-black/#precise).

 ###Find the SD Card Designation
 In order to burn the SD card, we need to make sure we target it correctly.
 Here's how to figure out which device to target.